chinapedia/wikipedia.abstract.en/Page/Stock_car_racing.md

 Late models

-ScottBloomquist2008EastBayWinternationals.jpg Late models are usually the highest class of stock cars in local racing.[17]
+Late models are usually the highest class of stock cars in local racing.[17]
 Rules for construction of a late model car vary from region to region and even race track to race track.
 The most common variations (on paved tracks) include super late models (SLMs), late model stock cars (LMSCs), and limited late models (LLMs).
 A late model may be a custom built machine, or a heavily modified street car.
 Individual sanctioning bodies (like NASCAR, ACT, PASS, UARA, CRA, etc.) maintain their own late model rule books, and even individual racetracks can maintain their own rule books, meaning a late model that is legal in one series or at one track may not be legal at another without modifications.
 The national touring series, the NASCAR Late Model Sportsman Division, originated from local late model races in the east coast of the U.S. This division was later called the "Busch Series", the "Nationwide Series", and currently the "Xfinity Series" as its title sponsor changed.

 United States

-Daniel_Suárez_Daytona_IMG_1330_03.jpg's 2018 Toyota Camry in the garage at Daytona International Speedway]]
+'s 2018 Toyota Camry in the garage at Daytona International Speedway]]

 NASCAR